Rayito232/TestKubo/README.md

   flutter_typeahead: ^3.2.4
   shared_preferences: ^2.0.11

-  To download all dependences, you must to write this command in the console flutter pub get
+  To download all dependences, you must to write this command in the console: flutter pub get